poanetwork/blockscout-terraform/README.md

 - `chain_block_transformer` - will be `clique` for clique networks like Rinkeby and Goerli, and `base` for the rest;
 - `chain_heart_beat_timeout`, `chain_heart_command` - configs for the integrated heartbeat.
 First describes a timeout after the command described at the second variable will be executed;
 - Each of the `chain_db_*` variables configures the database for each chain.
 Each chain will have the separate RDS instance.
+- `chain_blockscout_version` - is a text at the footer of BlockScout instance.
+Usually represents the current BlockScout version.

 ## Infrastructure related variables